turntable-so/Backfill-GA4-to-BigQuery/README.md

 ### Step 4: Configuration File
-Fill out and save a `config.json` file with your specific parameters.
+Fill out and save a `config.json` file as `.config.json` with your specific parameters.
 Example:
 ```json
 {